Role of prompt cusps in driving the core collapse of SIDM halos: Simulation Setup

 with $\sigma_0 / m = 147 \ \rm{cm^2} \rm{g^{-1}}$ and $w=24 \ \rm{km} \ \rm{s^{-1}}$.
 This cross section corresponds to the $T_{\rm{kd}}=1.46 \rm{keV}$ SIDM model, which exhibits a small-scale cutoff in the matter power spectrum expected to give rise to halos comparable to the three cases described above.
+The values of this cross section place the halos in the long mean-free-path (LMFP) regime throughout their evolution.
 This parametric model for the scattering cross section closely matches the cross section that results from a Yukawa potential in the Born approximation.
+In the case of DM halos evolved with self-interactions from NFW ICs, the evolution can be approximated using an effective cross section and collapse timescale.
+We examine these scale parameters to determine whether the same description remains valid for halos embedded with PCs.
 Following~\citep{Yang+2022,Yang+23,Tran2025_2}, we approximate halos evolved under such a velocity-dependent cross section (VDCS) by an effective velocity-independent cross section (VICS) with a strength given by \citep{Yang+2022,Yang+23}

 Here, the brackets signify the expected values assuming the isotropic Maxwell-Boltzmann (MB) velocity distribution, i.e.,

 For halos initialized with the NFW configuration, the effective one-dimensional velocity dispersion $\sigma_{\rm{1D}}$ can be approximated as $\sigma_{\rm{1D}} \approx 1.10 \, \sqrt{G \rho_{\rm{s}} r_{\rm{s}}^2}$ following~\citep{Tran2025_2}, with $G$ here being the gravitational constant.
 Using the parameters of the SIDM-control halo, the effective cross section comes out to be $\sigma_{\kappa} = 83.86\cpm$.